-This course studies the human being from the perspective of social relations.
+This course studies human beings from the perspective of social relations.
 It discusses the basic assumptions, theoretical frameworks, and paradigms in social psychology.
 Fundamental theories and research methods are explored from a critical perspective.
 The psychosocial and cultural historical dimension that offers context to the development of subjects and their social groups is recognized.
 In addition, the historical development of the discipline from the social transformations and the dominant debates in this field are discussed.
-Particular attention is paid to the role of the social psychologist as an agent of emancipation and social transformation.
-3 credits.
+Particular attention is paid to the role of the social psychologist as an agent of emancipation and social transformation, 3 credits.

-PSI 209 - Psychology of Human Development (Prerequisite: PSI 201)
+PSI 209 - Human Development Psychology (Prerequisite: PSI 201)